Indian pilots spot 5 bodies in search for missing climbers

 “Both the terrain and the weather make safety a real issue,” he said.
 “There is always a fear that people going for the rescue may get stuck there.”

-The team, led by British climber Martin Moran, began its ascent May 13 of the previously unclimbed and unnamed 6,477-meter (21,250-feet) peak on Nanda Devi East, according to Moran Mountain, Moran’s Scotland-based company.
+The team, led by British climber Martin Moran, began its ascent May 13 of the previously unclimbed 6,477-meter (21,250-feet) peak on Nanda Devi East, according to Moran Mountain, Moran’s Scotland-based company.
 The team includes four Britons, two Americans, an Australian and an Indian liaison officer.

 The team had last been in touch with base camp on May 26, according to four members of their expedition who had remained there, hemmed in by the heavy snowfall and rescued Sunday.